9 Best Whole Life Insurance Plans in Singapore 2025 by Class

 However, it is up to you to decide whether you want an all-encompassing whole life plan that covers everything; or do you already have existing insurance for TPD and/or CI and are just looking for death coverage?

 At its most basic, all whole life plans cover you for death and terminal illness.
+These days, most insurers also provide coverage for total and permanent disability (TPD) in their basic plans.

+Some insurers even offer critical illness protection in your basic plan.
 But more often, CI and ECI coverage are available as riders that you can choose to add on if you do not have any existing or want to boost your CI coverage.

-If you require more coverage in your later years, some plans allow you to add to your coverage by purchasing a new insurance plan without any medical underwriting at key life stage events.
+In case you find yourself requiring more coverage in your later years, some plans allow you to add on to your coverage by purchasing a new insurance plan without any medical underwriting at key life stage events.
+Subject to certain terms and conditions, of course.

 After all, life insurance is a long-term commitment, and having to change or buy a new plan will incur unnecessary costs.